oneinacillian/ipfs-deploy/README.md

-# ipfs-deploy
+# ifs-deploy
-Within this repository, containerised version of IPFS deploy
+Deploy IPFS using docker